ilearnazuretoday/create-aci/README.md

 > _Important node: this flow is only for testing purposes, in real code scenario you would have CI/CD pipeline deploying your app for you._

-We are going to use bash in Azure shell, but the same is of course possible with `powershell`.
+We are going to use bash with running docker daemon, but the same is of course possible with `powershell`.

 > _Docker CLI contains now build-in integration with Azure Container Instances through a_ **_context_** _command.
 When using Azure CLI, you cat activate_ **_Azure Interactive_** _by typing_ `_az interactive_`_.
 This is an experimental feature of Azure CLI which gives you parameters completion and more!_

-First let’s setup variables and authenticate with Azure using docker CLI

-- setup variable for _tenant_ to enable login: `TENANT=$(az account show --query tenantId -o tsv)`
-- Finally let’s login to Azure `docker login azure --tenant-id $TENANT`.
-You will be prompted to login via AD or paste authentication code.
-- Create context `docker context create aci azure-context`

-> _This command is interactive and will prompt you to select_ **_subscription, resource group (create or select existing one) and location_**_.
-Make sure to note resource group name if you create a new one, so later it’s easy to cleanup resources._

 Now let’s deploy a test container!

 ### Deploy sample Web App

 1. Switch to new context `docker context use azure-context`
-2. Run [ACI hello world image](https://hub.docker.com/r/microsoft/aci-helloworld) `docker run -d --name helloworld -p 80:80 microsoft/aci-helloworld`
+2. Run [ACI hello world image](https://hub.docker.com/r/microsoft/aci-helloworld) `az container create --resource-group RG-LEARNING-AZURE --name learning-azure --image mcr.microsoft.com/azuredocs/aci-helloworld --dns-name-label learning-aci --ports 80`
 3. Great!
-Now grep for host IP and navigate to it in a browser: `docker inspect helloworld | grep HostIP` You should see “Welcome to Azure Container Instances!” as below.
+Now show FDQN address and use browser to see container running: `az container show --resource-group RG-LEARNING-AZURE --name learning-azure --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table` You should see “Welcome to Azure Container Instances!” as below.
+4. Examine the container group in Azure
-4. Cleanup resources
+5. Cleanup resources

-- Run `docker stop helloworld` to stop the container
-- Run `docker rm helloworld` to remove container group.
-Running this command completely removes container group so there are no charges.
+- Run `az container delete --resource-group RG-LEARNING-AZURE --name learning-azure` to delete the container Running this command completely removes container group so there are no charges.

 ![](https://miro.medium.com/max/2298/1*8cz8mDNbxDofR59gv_VXug.png)